matteolepur/logProbs/README.md

  ## Small Proof

 Ultimately, we need to compute the log normalization constant to normalize the log probabilities, then exponentiate them to obtain a simplex of probabilities.
-Let x_{i} be the i^{th} log probability and y be the log normalization constant.
+Let x_i be the i log probability and y be the log normalization constant.

 ![proof](img/proof.png)